siteorigin/docs/widgets-bundle/form-building/presets.md

 ### Test Plugin

-Due to the complicated nature of this, we've prepared you a test plugin for you to try this field.
+Due to the complicated nature of this field, we've prepared a test plugin for you to try it.
 You can [download it by clicking here](https://siteorigin.com/wp-content/uploads/2021/06/siteorigin-preset-field-demo.zip).
 Once downloaded, please navigate to **Plugins > Add New** and upload **siteorigin-preset-field-demo.zip**.
 When prompted, activate the **SiteOrigin - Preset Field** plugin.

 Once installed, navigate to **Plugins > SiteOrigin Widgets** and activate the **SiteOrigin Preset Field** widget.
 Open any Page Builder powered page and add the **SiteOrigin Preset Field** widget to your page.